Slicer/Slicer/Docs/user_guide/modules/dynamicmodeler.md

 ## Tools

 ### Plane cut
-Cut a plane into two separate meshes using any number of markup planes or slice views.
-The planes can be combined using union, intersection and difference boolean operation.
+Extracts a region of the surface by cutting it with one or more markup planes or slice view planes.
+The `Output model` contains what is on the negative side of the plane(s).
+If more than one plane is specified, the negative sides of the planes are combined using a union, intersection, or difference operation.
+The part of the `input model` that is not included in the `output model` is stored in the `complement output model`.
 #### Input nodes
 - `Model node`: The surface model to be cut.
 - `Plane node (repeatable)`: The planes used to cut the model.